your passport to all things web

 The WordPress Accessibility Plugin

 If you are using WordPress as your base software or are planning on switching to it, you can use their useful accessibility plugin.
 This simple plugin is based only on public opinion, but it does an excellent job of identifying deficiencies, which can easily be changed to accommodate the impaired using the accessibility options that WordPress already has.
 WordPress even has themes designated as ‘accessibility-ready’ with tags.
-Since 25% of websites on the internet today currently run on WordPress, these measures will make it much easier for many site owners to observe ADA website compliance when the time comes.
+Since 25% of websites on the internet today currently run on WordPress, these measures will make it much easier for many site owners to observe ADA compliance for websites when the time comes.

 In February 2018, Amazon launched its Polly WordPress Plugin.
 Amazon’s Polly text-to-speech service has been around for a while.
 It offers over 40 voice options and supports at least 24 languages.
 It uses machine learning to deliver more life-like speech than more basic text-to-speech technologies.
 The launch of the WordPress plugin allows WordPress users to generate an audio feed for text-based content for each website post.
 One can then insert the audio into an embedded player, increasing the accessibility of any WordPress site.
 The plugin itself is free.
 However, charges are calculated based on the number of characters requested.
 While the technology for this text-to-speech plugin is still fairly new, Amazon’s Polly for WordPress is currently available for use.

 Be Careful About Stating ADA Website Compliance